Ferdie Pacheco: Early life and education

 Pacheco was born in the Cuban-American immigrant community of Ybor City in Tampa, Florida, to Jose (J.D.)
 Pacheco, a pharmacist, and Consuelo Jimenez, both of Spaniard-Cuban descent.
 Pacheco was raised bilingual, which he would later say was one of the most critical decisions his parents ever made to ensure his success.
 Pacheco worked in his father's drugstore, which sparked his interest in medicine.
 As a teenager, Pacheco was also a waiter at the Columbia Restaurant.

 Though not a boxer himself, Pacheco took an early interest in boxing.
 Ybor City at the time was a community known as a boxing hotbed, with amateur matches regularly held at the Circulo Cubano de Tampa and other clubs and venues around the neighborhood, and Pacheco attended many bouts.
 Pacheco also developed an early interest in art, which was inspired by a trip to the Ringling Museum of Art in Sarasota with his maternal grandfather, Gustavo Jimenez.

-Pacheco graduated from Tampa Jefferson High School, earned a bachelor's degree from the University of Florida and completed his medical degree in 1958 from the Miller School of Medicine at the University of Miami.
+Pacheco graduated from Tampa Jefferson High School, earned a bachelor's degree in pharmacy from the University of Florida and completed his medical degree in 1958 from the Miller School of Medicine at the University of Miami.